Characters specific to Home Alone and Home Alone 2: Lost in New York

 - Heterosexual Life-Partners: In the second film, Harry mentions that they share a photo album.

-- Ineffectual Sympathetic Villain: They used to be just nonviolent thieves who simply prefer stealing and not hurt anybody.
-Since Kevin could have just called the police and had them arrested, his violent treatment towards them could be considered a Disproportionate Retribution.
+- Ineffectual Sympathetic Villain: They used to be just nonviolent thieves who simply prefer stealing and do not hurt anybody.
+Since Kevin could have just called the police and had them arrested, his violent treatment of them could be considered a Disproportionate Retribution.

 - Kick the Dog: In the second film, Marv is seen nicking change from a salvation army Santa, and later, both he and Harry knowingly try to steal money from a children's charity.